 Critical and creative thinking in practice

-Improves student achievement by building teacher capacity to embed critical and creative thinking in teaching and learning.
+Improves student achievement by building teacher capacity to foster deep learning through critical and creative thinking.

-Critical and creative thinking in practice aims to improve student achievement and strengthen teachers’ capacity.
-The professional learning (PL) is focused on developing teaching, learning and assessment approaches that embed the general capability of critical and creative thinking (CCT) in classrooms activities.
-This PL will cater for teachers of Primary K-6 and teachers of HSIE, PDHPE, Science and Technology 7-10.
+Critical and creative thinking in practice focuses on how students develop deep knowledge and understanding using critical and creative thinking strategies.
+The professional learning (PL) is focused on developing teaching, learning and assessment approaches that sequence learning using critical and creative thinking.
+This PL will cater for teachers of Primary K-6 and teachers of Years 7-10 Geography, History, PDHPE, Science and Technology Mandatory.
 Participants in this PL will:

-- Become part of an online collaborative community focused on high-quality teaching and learning experiences
+- Become part of an online collaborative community supported by outstanding teachers, curriculum experts and academic partners.

 - Primary School